The Word “Leader”

 In a certain sense, this is accurate in America today.
 The rise in the use of the term “leader” applied to politicians came in parallel to a staggering rise in the amount of influence and power that they hold, especially through the twentieth century.

 Political office holders in the US truly have acquired the power to pick the winners and losers in society (which is why about $5 billion dollars is recorded as being spent on lobbying in 2024 – never mind what isn’t recorded).
-There is basically no area of life in which the US government is not involved in some way (even baseball isn’t safe).
+There is basically no area of life in which the US government is not involved in some way (even baseball is not immune).

 According to Dominik Frisby in his wonderful book “Daylight Robbery,” the typical American in 2018 had 38% of everything he owned taken from him through taxation, not including inflation.
 If you include inflation (not the patent lie that is CPI), which is impossible for anyone to know exactly at any given time, our typical American certainly has at least 50% of his wealth confiscated by the government year over year.

-They control most of the resources in the country (through one means or another).
-They’re involved in almost every aspect of life.
-They’ve managed to convince most people that we need them to “protect our economy” with trade-war measures and threatening foreign policy stances.
-They’ve gotten most of us to believe we need them to keep foreign enemies (that they created) at bay.
+Political officials control most of the resources in the country (through one means or another).
+They’re involved in almost every aspect of society.
+There is a general belief that we need political officials to protect our economy with trade-war measures and threatening foreign policy stances.

-Each year, government institutions surveil us a little bit more and erode our personal liberties a little bit more.
-The impetus in government is always for more action and control, never for less.
+Year over year, it seems government institutions surveil common citizens a little bit more and erode personal liberties which were once taken for granted a little bit more.
+The impetus in government almost always seems to favor more action and control, never less.

 But are politicians actually leaders?